madityarafip/My-Machine-Learning/ML-Zoomcamp/Capstone-Project-Week-12/README.md

 7. After the Docker container is build, we can run it, just simply used this command:
    `sudo docker run -it -p 1208:1208 cap-pro-mlz:latest`
    Here we use the option -it in order to the Docker run from terminal and shows the result.
 The -p parameter is used to map the 1208 port of the Docker to 1208 port of our machine.
 (First 1208 is the Docker container port and the last 1208 is port number for our machine)
-8. The docker run subscription services and wait for input from client data from [`test_local.py`](https://github.com/madityarafip/My-Machine-Learning/blob/main/ML-Zoomcamp/Capstone-Project-Week-12/Cap-Projects-Codes/test_local.py)
+8. The docker run rain prediction services and wait for input from test data from [`test_local.py`](https://github.com/madityarafip/My-Machine-Learning/blob/main/ML-Zoomcamp/Capstone-Project-Week-12/Cap-Projects-Codes/test_local.py)
 9. Run the [`test_local.py`](https://github.com/madityarafip/My-Machine-Learning/blob/main/ML-Zoomcamp/Capstone-Project-Week-12/Cap-Projects-Codes/test_local.py) in another terminal (need to open new terminal from project folder) using this command:
    `pipenv run python test_local.py`
 10. Choose test data